7 min read

 python llama.cpp/convert_hf_to_gguf.py ./fused-model --outfile fused-model.gguf

-Now you have a custom GGUF that can be imported into Ollama via a Modelfile and used like any other model.
+Now you've got a custom GGUF that imports into Ollama via a Modelfile and behaves like any other model.

 Dataset quality is the whole game

 Fine-tuning on 500 great examples beats fine-tuning on 50,000 mediocre ones.
-The hard part of any fine-tune is not the training.
-It's curating data.
+The hard part of any fine-tune isn't the training.
+It's curating the data.

 Rules I've learned the painful way:

-- Diverse beats voluminous.
-500 examples covering 50 scenarios outperform 5,000 examples that all look similar.
+• Diverse beats voluminous.
+500 examples covering 50 scenarios outperform 5,000 examples that all look the same.

-- Show, don't tell.
+• Show, don't tell.
 "Be polite" in a system prompt is fine.
-"Be polite" examples in fine-tuning data are 10x more effective.
+"Be polite" examples baked into fine-tuning data are 10x more effective.

-- Include the failure modes you want to fix.
-If the model is too verbose, your fine-tuning data should show the concise version.
+• Include the failure modes you want to fix.
+If the model is too verbose, your data should show the concise version.
 Not just good examples, but good examples that contrast with the bad behavior.

-- Validate by holdout.
-Reserve 10% of data as test set.
+• Validate by holdout.
+Reserve 10% of your data as a test set.
 Measure quality on it before and after.
-Fine-tunes that look good on training data and fail on holdout are overfitting.
+Fine-tunes that look great on training data and flop on holdout are overfitting.

-- Beware of style drift.
-Aggressive fine-tuning can make a model dumber at general tasks while making it better at the specific style.
-Keep some general-purpose examples in the training data to prevent this.
+• Beware of style drift.
+Aggressive fine-tuning can make a model dumber at general tasks while sharpening the specific style.
+Keep some general-purpose examples in the training mix to hold that line.

 Hyperparameters that matter

-Of the dozen knobs LoRA exposes, three matter for outcomes:
+Of the dozen knobs LoRA exposes, three actually move the outcome.

-- Rank.
+• Rank.
 8 or 16 for light style tweaks.
 32 or 64 for substantial behavior change.
-Going beyond 128 rarely helps.
+Going past 128 rarely helps.

-- Learning rate.
+• Learning rate.
 1e-4 to 5e-4 for LoRA on a Llama base.
-Too high = catastrophic forgetting; too low = no learning.
+Too high gives you catastrophic forgetting.
+Too low gives you no learning at all.

-- Number of iterations / epochs.
-Watch validation loss.
+• Number of iterations / epochs.
+Watch the validation loss.
 Stop when it stops dropping.
-Continuing past the optimum overfits.
+Push past the optimum and you overfit.

-The other knobs (alpha, dropout, target modules, etc.) have sensible defaults.
+The other knobs (alpha, dropout, target modules, and so on) ship with sensible defaults.
 Don't tune them on your first fine-tune.

 What runs on what hardware (fine-tuning edition)

 You don't need a server.
-The MacBook Air on the lower tier is enough to run real LoRA fine-tunes; you'll just wait longer.
+The MacBook Air on the bottom tier is enough for real LoRA fine-tunes.
+You'll just wait longer.

 After fine-tuning: deploying

-Don't ship the fused model unless you have to , fused models are 5GB+ files.
+Don't ship the fused model unless you have to.
+Fused models are 5GB+ files.
 The bare adapter is 100MB.
-Distribute the adapter, apply at load time.
+Distribute the adapter, apply it at load time.

 What's next

-You now have the full local-LLM stack: vocabulary, compression, runtime mechanics, model selection, hardware, install, integration, RAG, agents, fine-tuning.
-The last post is the safety net: what to do when any of this breaks, and how to keep up as the field changes.
+You've now got the full local-LLM stack: vocabulary, compression, runtime mechanics, model selection, hardware, install, integration, RAG, agents, fine-tuning.
+The last post is the safety net.
+What to do when any of this breaks, and how to keep up as the field keeps shifting.

 From the dictionary